rc-kid/rckid/HARDWARE.md

 - `GPO2` is connected to the RADIO_INT and goes to RP2350, pull-up does not seem to be necessary
 - `GPO1` is not used

-> TODO do we need pull-up on INT line?
-TP4 can be used to test, and internal pull-up on RP2350 can be used if needed
 > TODO do we need an LDO for 3v3 for the VA of the radio or can single source be used at all?
 The example module uses ferrite bead and capacitors instead?

 ### Headset Antenna